On The Fragility of Benchmark Contamination Detection in Reasoning Models: RL Conceals Contamination (Stage I: pre-LRM)

 \subsection{GRPO Conceals Benchmark Contamination}

 \textbf{Contamination Inflation Mainly Comes From SFT.} We evaluate multiple contamination scenarios that may happen during SFT and RL and summarize the empirical results in Tab.~\ref{tab:grpo_qwen_id_ood_results}.
-Results show that clean SFT training yields an 11.30\% improvement in pass@1 performance, while SFT contamination further inflates results by an additional 8.82\% on average across six benchmarks.
-In contrast, RL contamination, despite introducing the benchmark questions and giving rewards based on the model-generated responses, shows no significant difference compared to using a clean RL training set.
-These findings indicate that after extensive SFT training, introducing benchmark samples during the RL process provides little performance benefit.
+Results show that clean SFT training yields an 11.30\% improvement in pass@1 performance, while SFT contamination further inflates results by an additional 8.82\% on average across six benchmarks \rebuttal{when starting with Qwen2.5-7B-Instruct}.
+In contrast, RL contamination, despite introducing the benchmark questions and giving rewards based on the model-generated responses, shows no significant difference compared to using a clean RL training set after short training steps.

 To understand whether current contamination detection methods can still successfully detect contamination in LRMs, and whether RL training can alter the signals exploited by contamination detectors, we evaluate SFT-contaminated models before and after GRPO.
 Tab.~\ref{tab:sft_cont_mia_auroc} reveals systematic shifts in AUROC across diverse detection methods.
-Our analysis highlights three key observations:
+Our analysis highlights four key observations: